mindspore-ai/mindinsight/README.md

 - Confirm that [Python](https://www.python.org/ftp/python/3.7.5/Python-3.7.5.tgz) 3.7.5 is installed.
 - The versions of MindInsight and MindSpore must be consistent.
 - If you use source code to compile and install, the following dependencies also need to be installed:
-    - Confirm that [CMake](https://cmake.org/download/) 3.14.1 or later is installed.
-    - Confirm that [GCC](https://gcc.gnu.org/releases.html) 7.3.0 is installed.
     - Confirm that [node.js](https://nodejs.org/en/download/) 10.19.0 or later is installed.
     - Confirm that [wheel](https://pypi.org/project/wheel/) 0.32.0 or later is installed.
-    - Confirm that [pybind11](https://pypi.org/project/pybind11/) 2.4.3 or later is installed.
 - All other dependencies are included in [requirements.txt](https://gitee.com/mindspore/mindinsight/blob/master/requirements.txt).

 ### Installation Methods